Arnold Milstein, MD, MPH

 Terry Platchek, MD

-Terry Platchek, MD is a Clinical Assistant Professor of Pediatrics and Internal Medicine at the Stanford University School of Medicine and serves as the Fellowship Director of the Clinical Excellence Research Center.
-He is also the Medical Director for Performance Improvement at Stanford Children’s Health.
-His career focuses on using Lean operations engineering to improve quality, safety, cost, appropriateness and service in healthcare delivery.
-Dr. Platchek is co-author of the book Advanced Lean in Healthcare, and he is interested in the education and engagement of physicians to improve healthcare delivery systems and develop innovative models that deliver higher value healthcare.
+Terry Platchek, MD is a Clinical Associate Professor of Pediatrics and Internal Medicine at the Stanford University School of Medicine and serves as the Fellowship Director of the Clinical Excellence Research Center.
+He is also the Vice President for Performance Improvement at Stanford Children’s Health.
+His career focuses on using Lean management to improve quality, safety, cost, appropriateness and service in healthcare delivery.
+Dr. Platchek is co-author of the book Advanced Lean in Healthcare.
+He is specifically interested in the education and engagement of physicians in improving healthcare delivery systems and the development of innovative models for delivering higher value healthcare.

 Dr. Platchek has been active nationally and internationally in promoting physician engagement in Lean healthcare management.
-He has advised health care systems across the United States and Australia on performance improvement.
+He is a founder and co-convener of the Lean Healthcare Academic Conference and has advised health care systems across the Unites States and Australia on performance improvement, including the Departments of Health in Victoria and Western Australia which have adopted junior doctor healthcare redesign programs using a continuous improvement model.

 Dr. Platchek was educated at Georgetown University (BS – Biology, Government) and the University of Michigan (MD).
 He completed his residency training in the combined Internal Medicine and Pediatrics program at the University of Michigan, followed by a Chief Residency in the Department Pediatrics and Communicable Diseases.
 Currently, he practices medicine as a Pediatric Hospitalist at Lucile Packard Children’s Hospital Stanford.